What Are the Different Types of Psychology Degrees?

 Master of Science in forensic psychology programs may open doors to careers that merge mental health and criminal justice.

 MS programs in forensic psychology usually require a bachelor’s degree.
-In addition, transcripts, a minimum undergraduate GPA, letters of recommendation, personal statements, a resume and application fee may be required.
+In addition, transcripts, a minimum undergraduate GPA, letters of recommendation, personal statements, a résumé, and application fee may be required.

-Master’s in forensic psychology programs typically will include coursework in criminal law, psychopathology, criminal behavior, behavioral interventions, research methods and witness testimony.
 Graduates are generally expected to complete supervised field work that provides them with hands-on training in a forensic setting where they may perform administrative tasks and make clinical observations.

-Program Outcomes:
+Program Outcomes

-An MS in forensic psychology may open the door to opportunities for people looking to begin a career or advance in the realms of law enforcement, corrections, mental health advocacy and administration, criminal analysis, victim advocacy and policy analysis.
+An MS in forensic psychology may open the door to opportunities for people looking to begin a career or advance in the realms of law enforcement, corrections, mental health advocacy and administration, criminal analysis, victim advocacy, and policy analysis.

 PhD in Psychology